 Social inclusion of people with disabilities is the title of the third chapter in this report.
-This chapter is aimed at, firstly, defining the social inclusion of people with disabilities from different aspects, and secondly, explaining what are the different approaches and methods for improving the social inclusion of PWD, as well as for raising awareness about their needs and barriers they face.
-A definition of disability and other crucial facts, such as heterogenous needs of PWD, have been provided to give a better understanding of the life of people with disabilities to the non-disabled persons.
+That chapter is aimed at, firstly, defining the social inclusion of PWD from different aspects, and secondly, explaining what the different approaches and methods for improving the social inclusion of PWD, as well as for raising awareness about their needs and barriers they face, are.
+A definition of disability and other crucial facts, such as heterogeneous needs of PWD, have been provided to give a better understanding of the life of PWD to the non-disabled persons.
 Barriers in key areas such as education and employment have been listed along with solution examples for minimizing those barriers as well as good practices and commendable examples aiming at removing them.
-Furthermore, the importance of engagement of many parties, such as parents, families, communities, for inclusion of people (especially children) with disabilities has been provided together with many examples of good initiatives for sensitization about PWD.
-Many different methods and practises of social inclusion for people with disabilities are described that can be very motivating for the reader, especially because awareness of these topics is still insufficient.
+Furthermore, the importance of engagement of many parties, such as parents, families, communities, for the inclusion of people (especially children) with disabilities, is emphasized.
+The process of sensitization to eliminate discrimination against people with disabilities has been provided together with many examples of good initiatives for sensitization about PWD.
+Many different methods and practices of social inclusion for people with disabilities are described that can be very motivating for the reader, especially because awareness of these topics is still insufficient.

-The next, fourth chapter in this report (Social inclusion and technology), reveals the opportunities that technology, both emerging and mainstream, brings for social inclusion.
+The next, fourth chapter in the report (Social inclusion and technology), reveals the opportunities that technology, both emerging and mainstream, brings for social inclusion.
 Technology has always had a great impact on people's lives.
 Even though one would think everyone could benefit from every technological product or service, that is not always the case.
 Innovative approaches are necessary if one wants to take a step closer to removing the barriers that lie ahead of an inclusive, sustainable and accessible society.
-Having said that, this chapter provides examples of assistive technological solutions for people with disabilities based on emerging technologies mentioned in chapter Emerging technologies.
-Additionally, examples of good practice are provided describing some of the projects related to emerging technologies that have a sole purpose of improving social inclusion and promoting equal opportunities.
-This chapter also brings an example of a good practice from Croatia that relates to development of the ICT-based solutions for inclusion of persons with complex communication needs, as well as continuous research and development activities for exploring the potential of emerging technologies for the social inclusion of PWD.
+Having said that, this chapter provides examples of assistive technological solutions for people with disabilities based on ET mentioned in chapter Emerging technologies.
+Additionally, examples of good practice are provided describing some of the projects related to ET that have the sole purpose of improving social inclusion and promoting equal opportunities.
+This chapter also brings an example of a good practice from Croatia that relates to the development of the ICT-based solutions for inclusion of persons with complex communication needs, as well as continuous research and development activities for exploring the potential of emerging technologies for the social inclusion of PWD.